CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 Therefore, the total working time must fall within the range of all possible shift combinations and the target working time range.
 # --8<-- [end:target-working-time]

 ### Vacation days and free shifts [^1]
 # --8<-- [start:vacation-days-and-free-shifts]
 Vacation days must remain free, and the day before a vacation day no night shift is allowed.
 This vacation days are automatically read from the database / TimeOffice.
 # --8<-- [end:vacation-days-and-free-shifts]

+### Hierarchy of Intermediate Shifts
+# --8<-- [start:hierarchy-of-intermediate-shifts]
+Intermediate shifts are assigned once the minimum staffing requirement is met and sufficient personnel resources are available.
+The assignment of these shifts follows a specific pattern: we prioritize one shift per day for each weekday, followed by weekend shifts.
+After that, we aim to assign two shifts on weekdays, and then again on weekends.

+In cases where two or more intermediate shifts are scheduled in a single day, the station management will convert them into early and late shifts, as these options tend to be more popular among staff.
+However, it’s important to note that this conversion process is currently manual and not automated by our application.
+# --8<-- [end:hierarchy-of-intermediate-shifts]

 # Objectives